FuelLabs/intro-to-sway/README.md

 Struct is short for structure, which is a data structure similar to an object in JavaScript.
 You define a struct with the `struct` keyword and define the fields of a struct inside curly brackets.

-The core of our program is the ability to list, sell, get, etc. `items`.
+The core of our program is the ability to list, sell, and get `items`.

-You can define the `Item` type as shown below:
+Let's define the `Item` type as shown below:

 ```rust
 struct Item {